 A customs house in Malta.

 Some items and categories are prohibited by eBay or ineligible for the GSP.
-You can see their prohibited items here.
+You can see their ineligible items here, prohibited/restricted items for the U.S. here and learn about items prohibited internationally here.

-If you list an item in an ineligible category, eBay won’t let you check off the option to use the GSP.
-It’s very important that you don’t try to avoid this by switching to a different category.
+If you start listing an item in an ineligible category, eBay will alert you that it can't be sent through the GSP.
+It’s very important that you don’t try to sneak something through by switching to a different category.
 Both eBay and customs can open your package for inspection, and you can get in deep trouble if you’re dishonest.

 Maximum Sale Prices